FengheTan9/FengheTan9.github.io/_pages/about.md

 # 🏅 Honors and Awards
+- **Suzhou Industrial Park Scholarship**, University of Science and Technology of China, 2024
 - **Outstanding Master's Theses**, Harbin Institute of Technology, *2023*
 - **National Scholarship for Postgraduates**, Chinese Ministry of Education, *2023*
 - **Outstanding Graduate Reward**, Harbin Institute of Technology, *2023*